Posts from the category: Experiments

 Heat pump vs dehumidifier

 A dehumidifier is effectively a heat pump.
 Rather than extracting heat from the ground or the outside air, a dehumidifier extracts heat from water vapor contained in a home’s inside air.
 In my home, for reasons given above, I can run my dehumidifier continuously without reducing the relative humidity in my home below a comfortable level and I’ve found the coefficient of performance (COP) is about 1.52.
 A typical air source heat pump has a COP of around 4 assuming an outside temperature of around 0 degrees C (a typical Richmond winter).
 A typical ground source heat pump has a COP of around 7 assuming a ground temperature of around 10 degrees C (a typical Richmond ground temperature).
 So clearly, a heat pump (either air or ground source) is much more efficient.
 If I had a heat pump, I would be consuming more energy than otherwise by operating my dehumidifier.
-That said, I feel secure in the knowledge that I can run my single dehumidifier continously and consume less energy to heat my home than if I were running an electric heater.
+That said, I feel secure in the knowledge that I can run my single dehumidifier continuously and consume less energy to heat my home than if I were running an electric heater.
 I’ll save the installation of a heat pump for another day… perhaps.

 Can you heat your whole home this way?